 Cheques, postal orders or International Money Orders that can be presented in a UK bank should be made payable to the 'South Tyneside Council.'

-South Tyneside Register Office, 10 Broughton Road, South Shields, Tyne and Wear, NE33 2RN.
+Post to South Tyneside Register Office, 10 Broughton Road, South Shields, Tyne and Wear, NE33 2RN.

 Certificates are available, see our fees

 We will not issue a certificate until we have contacted you to confirm your order and the method of payment.

 Requests should be made to the Register Office.

 Postal requests for certificates can be made to: